FirRW/PrediksiIndeksPendidikan/README.md

 3. Exploratory Data Analysis & Feature Selection and Engineering for the dataset
 4. Machine learning training using the dataset previously selected and modified, hyperparameters of model is adjusted on crossvalidations.
 5. The best model is then picked and saved into our prediction app, check the most important feature
-6. Deploy the project into Deployment using API Streamlit and platform HEROKU (optional)
+6. Deploy the project into Deployment using API Streamlit and platform HEROKU or similar (optional)

 ## **Overview**
 - Most of the data features are numerical value, and some of them are aggregated or encoded